rtm516/GeyserMC-wiki/FAQ.md

 Geyser should generally work fine with plugins, as we emulate a Java client.
 There are exceptions, though:

-* [TCPShield](https://tcpshield.com/) requires `only-allow-proxy-connections` without a paid plan.
-Any paid plan, however, will allow support of Geyser.
+* [TCPShield](https://tcpshield.com/) requires `only-allow-proxy-connections` disabled without a paid plan.
+Any paid plan, however, will allow support of Geyser - please contact their support for help setting this up.

 Floodgate can cause issues with plugins as it modifies the login process. *Please note that any offline mode authenticator plugins are only here for documentation; Geyser does not support the usage of offline mode.*